cboudereau/cboudereau.github.io/_posts/2018-05-11-finding-your-baby-name-with-fsharp.markdown

 Phonex.hash "clemens" //kl1s

 Phonex.hash "yolaine" //iolen
 Phonex.hash "yolène"  //iolen
 Phonex.hash "yoléne"  //iolen
 ```

-This is not the best implementation (string allocations) but it is ok for our case.
+This is not the best implementation (due to string allocations) but it is ok for our case.
 I tried to use FParsec for this case but the performance was not really impressive (may be I was wrong.).
 Here is my attempt if you want to give me a better implementation : https://github.com/cboudereau/firstname/blob/master/phonex.fsx